BSAC Spring

 Welcome and opening remarks

-Professor Andrew Seaton, NHS Greater Glasgow & Clyde and President, BSAC - View Bio
+Professor Andrew Seaton, Consultant in Infectious Diseases & General Medicine, NHS Greater Glasgow and Clyde & President, BSAC - View Bio

-Chair: Professor Andrew Seaton, NHS Greater Glasgow & Clyde and President, BSAC - View Bio
+Chair: Professor Andrew Seaton, Consultant in Infectious Diseases & General Medicine, NHS Greater Glasgow and Clyde - View Bio

 0955